 Confidentiality

-All data from maternity records, questionnaires, interviews and from Slimming World on women’s attendance and weight management progress will be anonymised, kept confidential and managed in accordance with the Data Protection Acts 1998 and 2018, NHS Caldicott Guardian, The Research Governance Framework for Health and Social Care and Research Ethics Committee Approval.
+All data from maternity records, questionnaires, interviews and from Slimming World®(Alfreton, UK) on women’s attendance and weight management progress will be anonymised, kept confidential and managed in accordance with the Data Protection Acts 1998 and 2018, NHS Caldicott Guardian, The Research Governance Framework for Health and Social Care and Research Ethics Committee Approval.
 Each women will be allocated a unique study reference number.
 All records will be kept in a secure storage area with limited access.
 Clinical information will not be released without the written permission of the participant, except as necessary for monitoring and auditing by the Sponsor, its designee, Regularity Authorities, or the REC.
 No patient identifiable data will be used in any publications or presentations relating to this study.

 Ethics and dissemination

 Study findings will be published in high impact journals, in line with CONSORT guidance47.
 Our Expert PPI group will advise on dissemination of findings relevant for women and their families, in line with INVOLVE guidance.
-Slimming World will have no access to trial data or be involved in any aspect of trial analysis or interpretation of trial results.
+Slimming World®(Alfreton, UK) will have no access to trial data or be involved in any aspect of trial analysis or interpretation of trial results.
 The funders will have no role in trial analysis or interpretation of trial results.

 Discussion